Software Engineering: A Modern Approach

 1.2.10 Quality

-Quality is a prominent goal in the engineering of products, reflected across various industries, such as automobile manufacturing, cell phone production, computer companies, and construction.
+Quality is a prominent goal in the engineering of products, reflected across various industries, such as automobile manufacturing, cell phone production, computer manufacturing, and construction.
 Similarly, quality is of utmost importance in software engineering.
 A classification proposed by Bertrand Meyer (link) suggests that software quality can be evaluated in two dimensions: external quality and internal quality.

-• Correctness: Does the software align with its specification and perform as expected under normal conditions?
+Correctness: Does the software align with its specification and perform as expected under normal conditions?

-• Efficiency: Is the software making optimal use of the available computational resources?
+Efficiency: Is the software making optimal use of the available computational resources?

-• Portability: Is the software adaptable to other platforms and operating systems?
+Portability: Is the software adaptable to other platforms and operating systems?
 Is it available for major operating systems?
 Does it run on mobile devices?

-• Compatibility: Does the software support the most common data formats in its domain?
+Compatibility: Does the software support the most common data formats in its domain?
 For instance, a spreadsheet should import files in XLS and CSV formats.

 In contrast, internal quality relates to properties associated with the system’s implementation.
-Thus, assessment of internal quality requires expertise in software engineering and it isn’t something for end-users.
+Thus, assessment of internal quality requires expertise in software engineering and isn’t something for end-users.
 Examples of internal quality factors include modularity, code readability, maintainability, and testability.

 The assurance of software quality can be achieved via several strategies.
-Firstly, metrics can be used to track the development process, including source code and process metrics.
+First, metrics can be used to track the development process, including source code and process metrics.
 Code metric examples include the number of lines in a program, which provides an indication of its size.
 Process metrics include, for example, the number of bugs reported by end-users over a specific period.

-There are also practices that support the production of high-quality software.
+There are also practices that promote the production of high-quality software.
 Notably, many organizations implement code reviews, where the code written by one developer only moves to production after another team member reviews and approves it.
-This practice aids in early bug detection (before the system enters production) and contributes to improve the quality of the code (i.e., its maintainability, readability, modularity, etc.).
+This practice aids in early bug detection (before the system enters production) and contributes to improving the quality of the code (i.e., its maintainability, readability, modularity, etc.).
 It also encourages the dissemination of good software engineering practices within the team.

-The next figure shows an example of code review, referring to an example we used in Section 1.2.4.
+The next figure shows an example of a code review, referring to an example we used in Section 1.2.4.
 As we can see, this code was reviewed by another developer before being put into production.
 In this case, the reviewer noticed a bug and reported it in a comment.
 After that, the developer responsible for the code should fix the bug and resubmit the new code for review and approval.
 There are several tools to support code review practices.
 In the example, we used the tool provided by GitHub.

 1.2.11 Professional Practice